Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Color Gamut Transform Pairs

 Computer Graphics, Vol 12, No 3, Aug 1978, 12-19 (SIGGRAPH 78 Conference Proceedings).
-Reprinted in Tutorial: Computer Graphics, edited by John C Beatty and Kellogg S Booth, IEEE Computer Society Press, Silver Spring MD, 2d edition, 1982, 376-383.
-This item is missing from the Table of Contents!
+Reprinted in Tutorial: Computer Graphics, eds.
+John C Beatty and Kellogg S Booth, IEEE Computer Society Press, Silver Spring, MD, 2d edition, 1982, 376-383 (but this item is missing from the table of contents)

 COMPUTER GRAPHICS MEMOS AND TUTORIAL NOTES (see Memos)